bblfsh/bblfshd/README.md

 to interact with the server.
 Also, we mount the path `/var/lib/bblfshd/` where all the driver images and container instances will be stored.

-Now you we need to install the driver images into the daemon, you can install the official images just running the command:
+Now you need to install the driver images into the daemon, you can install the official images just running the command:

 ```sh